Brad Leggett

-Brad Leggett (born January 16, 1966) is an American former professional football center in the National Football League (NFL).
-He was selected in the eighth round of the 1990 NFL draft by the Denver Broncos.
-He also played for the New Orleans Saints and Detroit Lions.
+Brad Leggett (born January 16, 1966) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the USC Trojans and was selected in the eighth round of the 1990 NFL draft by the Denver Broncos.
+He played in the NFL for the New Orleans Saints and Detroit Lions.

 Early life

 Leggett was born in Vicksburg, Mississippi.
 His father is former NFL player (12 years) and coach (25 years) Earl Leggett.
 He played prep football at Fountain Valley High School in Fountain Valley, California.
 He is in his high school's Hall of Fame after playing football his senior year.

 College career

-Leggett recruited by several colleges and chose to play college football college football at the University of Southern California.
+Leggett recruited by several colleges and chose to play college football college football for the USC Trojans.

 During his time at the University of Southern California, Leggett was part of three PAC-10 championship teams, playing in three consecutive Rose Bowl Games.
 Leggett made first-team All-PAC-10 and was chosen to play in the Senior Bowl.
 Leggett was honorable mention All-American his senior year at USC.